-All persons and entities with Civil Authority coverage under a property insurance policy issued by Defendants with a Limited Fungi, Bacteria Or Virus Coverage endorsement that suffered a loss of Business Income caused by an order of a civil authority that specifically prohibited access to the premises covered by their property insurance policy as the direct result of the risks caused by the COVID-19 Pandemic to property in the immediate area of the insureds covered property.11 as members of their staff and immediate families.
+All persons and entities with Civil Authority coverage under a property insurance policy issued by Defendants with a Limited Fungi, Bacteria Or Virus Coverage endorsement that suffered a loss of Business Income caused by an order of a civil authority that specifically prohibited access to the premises covered by their property insurance policy as the direct result of the risks caused by the COVID-19 Pandemic to property in the immediate area of the insureds covered property.13 subsidiaries, affiliates, officers, directors, legal representatives, employees, co-conspirators, all governmental entities, and any judge, justice, or judicial officer presiding over this matter, as well as members of their staff and immediate families.
 Plaintiffs reserve the right to amend the Class definitions above or add appropriate subclasses following discovery.
 Also excluded from the Classes are insureds that have not complied with applicable provisions of their policies, such as the payment of premiums.